 I chose an option 4 where I simply shut up and moved on with my life which I did… well almost.
 I still can’t get over this.
 I played the scenario over and over again in my head to see if there was a way in which this incident would have ended differently.
 I put myself in the woman’s shoes.
 I still can’t seem to justify attacking a guy just under the suspicion that he is a pervert.
 The worst thing I would have done is to shout at him.
 Imagine the scenario where a woman falling onto a guy in a crowded station, the guy is not to make a big deal even if the woman was a sex-crazed fiend (blasphemy, because an Indian woman is devoid of sexual feelings towards men, so she won’t do this, besides a woman falling onto a guy is supposedly a win for the guy!)

 Note by The Male Factor – Dear Roni.
 I hope that you understand that the reaction by the crowd shows how much misandry men like you carry in themselves.
 If you were in their place even you would have behaved the same way.
 Did you see women behaving the same way when a woman is a criminal?
 Don’t just be grateful to the old lady who supported you.
 Men in such cases would have whacked back the man if he had done something like this in public.
-The very point that women did not hit back even the Rohtak Sisters or Jasleen Kaur proves that women only want to fulfill their selfish desires.
+The very point that women did not hit back even the Rohtak Sisters or Jasleen Kaur proves that women only want to fulfil their selfish desires.
 They are not bothered about men and men are overly concerned about women.

 The reason first three options seemed impossible to you is again misandry within you.
 The same is true for any male feminist.
 If any man reacts otherwise even you will term him as chauvinist and would want to thrash him for his barbarism.
 Sadly, this is the low grade of life you gave to our boys.